email2ify/drf-frieds/README.md

 * DELETE - Used to delete a post

 User Story:

- I want user to be able to get profile posts
+As a user, I will be able to get profile posts

 Implementation: